alexquant1993/re_data_engineering/README.md

 nano .ssh/authorized_keys
 # Paste public key idealista_vm.pub here and save.
 ```
 - Now you will be able to connect to the VM instance using the `aarroyo` user.
-Change the config file accordingly.
+Change the config file to connect to the VM instance using the `aarroyo` user.

 # Step 7: Install packages and software in VM instance
+## Install packages
 - Check CPU and disk space information: `lscpu` and `df -h`
 - Install and update packages:
 ```bash